Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ```

 ### Infantry firing while moving
-- In vanilla, there is a hardcoded behavior that the infantries can not fire until they stop, even they have `OpportunityFire=yes` set.
-Now you can by pass this restriction by using the following flag.
+- In vanilla, there is a hardcoded behavior that the infantries can not fire until they stop, even if they have `OpportunityFire=yes` set.
+Now you can bypass this restriction by using the following flag.
   - Mind that you still need `OpportunityFire=yes` to make them acquire target when moving.
+However, if `OpportunityFire=yes` is set, they can still do that if you use the "ctrl+shift" command, just like the units on the ground do.
-  - Addtionally, the behavior that "rocketeers can not fire when they have buildings beneath them" is also caused by this hardcode.
-You can use the flag to by pass this behavior as well.
+  - Additionally, the behavior that "rocketeers can not fire when they have buildings beneath them" is also caused by this hardcode.
+You can use the flag to bypass this behavior as well.
+  - The vanilla flag `JumpJetTurn` will affect the visual behavior when the infantry is firing while moving.
+You need to set it to **no** if you want to make the infantry always facing the target during the attack.

 In `rulesmd.ini`:
 ```ini